jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 * **For a complete code and architecture overview, please refer to the Code Map:** https://github.com/jekymin8232/vitalguardai-com/blob/main/VitalGuard_AI_complete_V47_1_Code_Map.md

-### If you have any questions, requests, or areas requiring clarification, I would be glad to cooperate at any time.

-* **Research paper:** VitalGuard Offline AI (PDF) — https://mcorpai.org/VitalGuard_Offline_AI.pdf

-* **You can see how much the project has improved by comparing it with the initial version.**

-Initial Release (v1.0, July 2025) https://github.com/jekymin8232/luckyvicky-homepage/blob/main/VitalGuard%20AI_complete_V10.html

 **The potential of offline AI built entirely with pure vanilla technologies is virtually limitless.**